Skip to content

 The risk profile is clinical and operational:

-• Unstable patients in flight
+• Unstable patients in flight with limited backup resources

-• Limited physical access during transport
+• Limited physical access to patients stacked on litters during transport

 Control Measures

 This field depends on training, checklists, crew coordination, and clinical discipline.
 Good transport teams prepare hard because improvisation is expensive in the air.
+Flight nurses are also subject to military nursing credentialing standards and scope-of-practice regulations.
+Practicing outside scope, even with good intentions, carries professional and legal consequences.

-Impact on Family
+Impact on Family and Personal Life

 Reserve and Air National Guard